 4. Take Care of Yourself

-Nurses work difficult, demanding schedules that don’t always allow for proper breaks.
+Travelers work difficult, demanding schedules that don’t always allow for proper breaks.
 When your shifts are over, make sure to take good care of your mind and body.
 As your schedule allows, get proper rest and eat a healthful diet.
 In your free time, spend time doing activities that build you up and replenish your mental energy.
 Explore your new city on your own, make plans with new friends, or connect with loved ones at home for an extra boost.

-Your nursing career will have its fair share of stressful days, but if you do your best to nurture your patience and take care of yourself, you can make it through even the toughest days and make a huge difference in the lives of so many patients.
+Your traveling career will have its fair share of stressful days, but if you do your best to nurture your patience and take care of yourself, you can make it through even the toughest days and make a huge difference in the lives of so many patients.